TDS on provisions relating to payment to contractors are classified into 3 parts. They are

 The definition of "work" is broad and includes:

-- Core Activities: Advertising, broadcasting, telecasting ( including programme production)
+- Core Activities: Advertising, broadcasting, telecasting (including programme production)

-- carriage of goods or passengers by any mode of transport (other than by railways)
+- Carriage of goods or passengers by any mode of transport (other than by railways)

 - Catering: Supply of food and beverages for any program or exhibition.